davestewart/nuxt-content-assets/README.md

 <img src="/image.jpg" width="640" height="480">
 ```

-You can turn this off if you don't want it, but it's recommended to keep it on to prevent content jumps as your page loads.
+Keeping this on prevents content jumps as your page loads.

 #### Prose components

-If you use [ProseImg](https://content.nuxtjs.org/api/components/prose) components, you can [hook into these values](demo/components/temp/ProseImg.vue) via the `$attrs` property:
+If you use [ProseImg](https://content.nuxtjs.org/api/components/prose) components, you can [hook into](demo/components/temp/ProseImg.vue) image size hints via the `$attrs` property:

 ```vue
 <template>